gregrickaby/example-wp-theme-with-react/README.md

 }
 ```

-Now create some styles in `index.scss`:
+Create some styles in `index.scss`:

 ```scss
 /* src/index.scss */